rsmml/spectrm-challenge/README.md

 - ### **Identifier**

-  Because when you install the APP there is no DB we have to run the seed.rb file that will create 50 messages.
-We will take the last one, and from it, we will take the id or identifier.
+  Because when you install the APP there is no DB we have to create one and run the seed.rb file that will create 50 new messages with unknowns id.
+  In order to know one of the identifiers, we will take the last instances of Message created, and from it, we will take the id or identifier.

   On the console run: